Pritom678/Pritom678/README.md

 ---

-## 👋 Hi, I’m Pritom Das
+## 👋 Hi, I'm Pritom Das
 **Junior Full-Stack Developer (MERN | Next.js)**

 I build **real-world web applications** with a strong focus on usability, clean UI, and scalable backend logic.
 I enjoy turning ideas into products people can actually use — from service booking platforms to dashboard-driven systems.

-I’m actively seeking **Junior / Entry-Level Full-Stack or React Developer roles**, where I can learn from experienced engineers and contribute to meaningful products.
+I'm actively seeking **Junior / Entry-Level Full-Stack or React Developer roles**, where I can learn from experienced engineers and contribute to meaningful products.

 ---

-## 🚀 What I’m Currently Working On
+## 🚀 What I'm Currently Working On
 - 🔭 Building a **care service booking platform** using **Next.js & NextAuth**
 - 🌱 Deepening my understanding of **full-stack architecture**
 - 🎨 Improving **UI/UX, accessibility, and performance**